STARshiP - Screen and Treat with Aspirin to Reduce Pre-eclampsia

 Study Summary

-The STARshiP study will be looking at whether using a new screening test for pre-eclampsia reduces preterm birth compared to the current NICE screening strategy in place in the UK.
+This STARshiP study (Screen and Treat with Aspirin to Reduce Pre-eclampsia) is looking at whether using a new pre-eclampsia screening test from the Fetal Medicine Foundation (FMF) reduces preterm births compared to the current National Institute for Health and Care Excellence (NICE) screening strategy in place in the UK.

 We are comparing two different screening strategies: